johnpmayer/quicksilver-utils/quicksilver-utils-ecs/README.md

 # Quicksilver ECS Utilities

-Planned integration of the specs ECS library with the quicksilver engine.
+Integrations of the specs ECS library with the quicksilver engine.

+Currently demonstrates systems for:

+* Rendering animated sprites
+* Moving a player object in response to WASD events from quicksilver lifecycle